How to Plant Garlic in Canada

 The second factor to consider is the climate of your region.
 The deeper a garlic clove is planted, the more winter protection it has.
 In warmer regions like the west coast, where winter conditions are mild, depth is not really a concern.

 In very cold climates like Western Canada, planting slightly on the deeper side can help protect the cloves over the winter.
-That being said, using mulch to cover the garlic for winter will protect plants and allow shallower panting.
+That being said, using mulch to cover the garlic for winter will also protect plants and allow for shallower panting.